 Methods

-Soil from 9 stands in Bartlett Experimental Forest (BEF), NH will be analyzed for base cation concentrations.
-BEF soils are mostly spodosols from glacial till, with slopes of 5-30% and elevation between 330-590 m.
+Soil from 9 stands in Bartlett Experimental Forest (BEF), New Hampshire will be analyzed for base cation concentrations.
+BEF soils are mostly spodosols developed in glacial drift, with slopes of 5-30% and elevation between 330-590 m.
 C1, C2, and C3 are young age (24-29 years since clear cut) stands, C4, C5, and C6 are intermediate age (33-38 years since clear cut) stands, and C7, C8, and C9 are old age (>100 years since clear cut) stands, and the young and intermediate stands originated following a clear cut harvest (Fisk et al., 2014).
 Within each stand, four 50x50 m plots were established, and fertilization treatments were assigned among plots randomly with some rejection criteria to avoid inter-plot contamination.
 Fertilization treatments were applied annually since 2011 and are as follows: 30 kg/ha year NH4NO3, 10 kg/ha year NaH2PO4, 30 kg/ha year NH4NO3 and 10 kg/ha year NaH2PO4, and no fertilizer (Kang et al., 2015).

-In each plot, there are four subplots from which soil samples will be collected and composited to create a more homogenized representation of the soil.
-Ammonium chloride (NH4Cl) will be used to replace cations at each cation exchange site, flushing available cations into an extraction.
+In each plot, there are four subplots from which soil samples will be collected and composited to create a homogenized sample of the soil in each plot within the stand.
+Say that soil samples will be extracted…Ammonium chloride (NH4Cl) will be used to replace cations at each cation exchange site, flushing available cations into an extraction.
 The extraction will then be analyzed using an inductively coupled plasma optical emission spectrometer (ICP-OES) to measure Na, Ca, Mg and K concentrations.
-To obtain concentration of each cation within each soil sample, concentration data from the ICP-OES will be multiplied by the extraction volume to obtain total mass of cations within the soil sample, and then divided by the mass of the soil sample to obtain concentration of cations in the soil (mg/kg).
-Data will be analyzed using a nested ANOVA with nesting for stand and age to determine if there is a treatment effect on base cation concentrations with fertilization treatment.
+To obtain concentration of each cation within each soil sample, concentration data from the ICP-OES will be multiplied by the extraction volume to obtain total mass of cations within the soil sample, and then divided by the mass of the soil sample to obtain concentration of cations in the soil (mg cation/kg dry soil).
+Data will be analyzed using a nested ANOVA with nesting for stand and age to determine if there is a treatment effect on base cation concentrations with fertilization.

 Sample Results